Multi-Agent

 3. Verify the cluster

 The same manifest from the Quickstart works here without changes.
-Banyan distributes replicas across workers automatically.
+Banyan distributes replicas across agents automatically.

 name: my-app